cloudify-cosmo/wagon/README.md

 or.. it is just a set of (Python) Wheels.

+NOTE: To accommodate for the inconsistencies between wagon and pip, and to allow for additional required functionality, we will have to perform breaking changes until we can release v1.0.0.
+Please make sure you hardcode your wagon versions up until then.

 NOTE: `Wagon 0.5.0` has breaking changes over its previous versions in terms of CLI and API.
 While a wagon's structure is the same and there shouldn't be a problem installing wagons created with v0.5.0 using previous versions and vice versa, users using the API must adjust it.
 Please report any issues with backward compatibility if any are found.